jkurthoconnor/language-specific-problems/exercises/small_problems_e7.md

 What happens if you omit the call to #to_f on the first line of our method?

 ### Solution:
-Without calling `to_f` the division involved in caluclating the average will not include decimals.
+Without calling `to_f` the division involved in calculating the average will not include decimals.
 It will be integer division.

 ### 8. Multiply Lists